hatsumatsu/instygram_via_webhooks/readme.md

 1. Log in to your account with IFTTT.com
 2. Add the Instagrams in Wordpress via Webhooks recipe: https://ifttt.com/recipes/397411-instagrams-in-wordpress-via-webhooks
 3. IMPORTANT: change "yourserver.com" in the recipe to reflect the domain of your Wordpress install.
+4. Install the Wordpress REST API v2. https://wordpress.org/plugins/rest-api/ (note: this will be included in the Wordpress core very soon.)
-4. Copy this plugin to your wp-plugins folder and Activate.
+5. Copy this plugin to your wp-plugins folder and Activate.

 ### Optional Settings